Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

-The log-concavity of many interesting sequences in combinatorics and geometry can be obtained in this way \cite{huhICM2018}.
-It is an important and interesting question to characterize the extremals of $ a_k ^2 = a_{k-1} a_{k+1}$, see \cite{chan2021logconcave, handel2022AFextremals} for recent development in this direction.
+Many important log-concave sequences arising in combinatorics and geometry can be obtained in this way \cite{huhICM2018}.
+It is an important and interesting question to characterize the extremals of $ a_k ^2 = a_{k-1} a_{k+1}$ for a fixed $k$, see \cite{chan2021logconcave, handel2022AFextremals} for recent developments.